kiwitcms/Kiwi/docs/source/contribution.rst

 -------

 Testing, testing, and testing.
-Testing is the most important way to ensure the high quality of Nitrate to serve users.
+Testing is the most important way to ensure the high quality of KiwiTestPad to serve users.
 There are many areas to test, such as the features, documentation, translation, and any other aspects you may focus on.
 Once you find a problem, please search it in the `Issues`_ to see whether it has been reported by other people.
 If no one reported there yet, you are